 Seldom seen archival footage and photos will round out the story of the private and public man.
 And an original soundtrack by the Latin jazz fusion group Quijeremá (led by the award-winning musician Quique Cruz, who grew up near Neruda’s iconic ship-shaped home in Isla Negra) will add a primal, ethereal mood.
 The filmmaker’s aim is to immerse viewers in a poetic experience as sensuous and rich as Neruda’s most loved works.

 The project is nearing the post-production process.
-With the necessary financial support and creative contribution, our aim is for it to be ready in late 2017, perhaps timed in conjunction with the publication of Eisner’s breakthrough biography.
 Over the past decade we have sourced an extensive amount of archival material from all corners of the world and shot hours of fantastic material.
 There is little left to shoot, mainly just three additional enticing, engaging, dynamic enactments of Neruda’s poems to be portrayed on the screen and woven into the narrative.

 Then we will fine-tune the story and begin the vast editing process, artistically assembling all the visual material so that it brings out the narrative in the most captive way, evoking the poetic essence of Neruda.
 From there, with proper funding we’ll be able to accomplish the final post-production steps dealing with sound design, color correction, graphic design, mastering, etc. It is a serious investment of time, resources, and finances, and we are certain it will be worth it.